There is something special about this great area of south Wales called The Black Mountains.

 The animal life of the area is also of great interest, particularly its birds.
 Characteristic upland species such as raven (Corvus corax), peregrine falcon (Falco peregrinus), merlin (Falco columbarius) and red grouse (Lagopus lagopus) are present near the southerly limits of their range in Britain, whilst the unimproved pastures and scattered scrub communities of the Upper Olchon Valley provide some of the best habitat for species such as redstart (Phoenicurus phoenicurus) and grey wagtail (Motacilla cinerea) in this part of the country.

-Getting There:-The many ways of getting into these hills is extensive
+The many ways of getting into these hills is extensive

 There are that many points you can start your walks from that i am only giving an over view from the main towns.